At a school in North Carolina, he was the only one of 700 students who walked out

 "Justin is very opinionated," she told CNN.
 "He's not a follower.
 Strong minded."

-Contacted by school, the school wouldn't comment on the walkout.
+Contacted by CNN, the school wouldn't comment on the walkout.

 "We teach our students to be independent thinkers," Janet Conner-Knox, who handles public relations for Wilson Preparatory Academy, told CNN. "[Blackman] is an independent thinker."